benjlcox/httpanzer/README.md

-concurrent_connection
+httpanzer
 =====================

-Script to concurrently connect to a url n number of times and print response status
+Script to concurrently connect to a url n number of times and analyze performance and outcomes